 The bottom of the Economy level entries, with the lowest overall scores of the 102 brands in the survey, were (starting with the very worst) Knight’s Inn, Rodeway Inn, Extended Stay America, and Motel 6.

 In the next category up, the worst scores went to Baymont Inn by Wyndham, Sandman Hotels, Quality Inn, and two more Wyndham budget brands.
 It should be noted though that the average score in this Midscale category is above all but the #1 entry in the Economy category.
-Another $10 or $20 per night can make a big difference in the motel world.
+Another $10 or $20 per night can make a big difference in the motel world, even if you are trying to get around as budget travelers.
+The option with the best rates is not always a great value.

 In the Upper Midscale category, the worst hotel chains were Clarion, Comfort Inn, Holiday Inn, and Country Inn & Suites by Radisson.
 If you’re looking for an easy rule of thumb, no Clarion or Ramada brands scored well in any category.
 They often seem to be old and poorly maintained.
-For the other brands, they seem to suffer from inconsistency.
-I’ve stayed in a couple brand-new Holiday Inns that were great, others that were well past their prime.
+Many of the other brands that have been around a long time seem to suffer from inconsistency.
+I’ve stayed in a couple of brand-new Holiday Inns that were great, others that were well past their prime.
 Best Western Plus scored below average, but some of them are great, like this Copper Canyons one in Creel.

 The Best Hotel Loyalty Programs